QijiaShao/QijiaShao.github.io/_pages/student.md

 For more details, please visit his personal webpage: [Qijia Shao's Homepage](https://qijiashao.github.io)

 ## What We Expect From You
-1. Enjoy conducting research that has practical applications and love to validate your proposed theories in the real world.
+1. Enjoy conducting research that has practical applications and validating your proposed theories in the real world.
 2. Have a strong self-drive, be eager, and be able to quickly learn new knowledge in various fields.
-3. Relevant research experience and demonstrable research capabilities (e.g., papers, projects, design competitions, etc.).
+3. Relevant research experience and demonstrable research capabilities (e.g., papers, projects, design competitions).
 4. A degree in computer science, artificial intelligence, electrical engineering, electronic information/communications engineering, automation, industrial design, mathematics, physics, or a related field.
 5. Have seriously considered and understood the process of pursuing a Ph.D. and still be interested in trying it.
 6. Be reliable, responsible, and have good communication skills, willing to communicate and share.